 Saving Income to Build WealthMost investors assume wealth building comes over time from saving income and investing it in stocks but this isn’t the only way to build wealth.
 First, income isn’t always necessary to build wealth.
 And, second, stocks certainly aren’t the only way to build wealth as addressed earlier.
 For example, here are ways an investor can build wealth regardless of whether they have income.
 They could:

 - Build a business, and sell it for a profit

 - Inherit money and subsequently invest it successfully

 - Sell real estate for a profit

-Assets that Build Wealth and Generate IncomeMy favorite assets are assets that build wealth and generate income, too.
-This is true of many assets.
+Assets that Build Wealth and Generate IncomeMy favorite assets are those which build wealth and generate income, too.
+This is true of many assets, including the examples below:

 - Dividend Paying Stocks

 Wealth Building Vs Income for TaxesWealth building and income are treated differently for tax purposes.
 Each have different categories and rules which affect the rate at which they are taxed.
 A core principle of wealth building is minimizing taxes.
 By being aware of how both wealth building from capital gains, and also the various types of income are taxed, you can lower taxes and thus be able to put aside more money to grow.
 Read my related post Owning a Business Vs. Real Estate.